raspberrypi/documentation/configuration/config-txt/video.md

 #### lcd_rotate

-Rotates the LCD output to match an inverted display.
-This will also rotate the touchscreen coordinates to match.
-Valid values are 0,1,2,3.
+This flips the display using the LCD's inbuilt flip functionality, which is a cheaper ioperation that using the GPU based rotate operation.

-`lcd_rotate=2` will rotate by 180'.
+For example, `lcd_rotate=2` will compensate for an upside down display.

 #### disable_touchscreen

 Enable/disable the touchscreen.

-`disable_touchscreen=1` will disable the touchscreen.
+`disable_touchscreen=1` will disable the touchscreen on the official Raspberry Pi LCD display.

 #### enable_dpi_lcd